15 Epic Hikes in Banff National Park, Canada

 • View Trail Notes

-We could argue that any trail starting from Lake Louise is one of the best hikes in Banff.
+We could argue that any trail starting from Lake Louise is one of the best hikes at Banff.
 Fairview Mountain, though, has a real advantage in that it’s often overlooked in favor of less challenging hikes in the area.

 The steep ascent is what makes Fairview Mountain so demanding.
 You’ll spend a solid hour climbing, crossing several frustrating false summits along the way.
 Once there, the 360-degree views are incredible and you’ll feel like you’re on top of the world.

-14. Sulphur Mountain Trail
+16. Sulphur Mountain Trail

 Sulphur Mountain Trail (Will Stebbing)